Karen Pollard, Program Director

 C O N T E N T S

-The Master of Arts program in Museum Studies at the University of the Arts is the only freestanding museum studies program and degree in the country devoted to the complex communication, promotional, and audience building needs of museums.
-The program is a unique field of study that allows students to explore the conception, research, planning, design, creation, and delivery of stories, information and media about museums and the beneficial work they do, through traditional, environmental, and digital communication channels.
-The program explores and prepares students in approaches to integrated communication strategies, content, and tactics in marketing and public relations, development and fundraising, advocacy and public policy, and other communication and relationship-building areas as they apply to the many internal and external audience museums seek to engage.
-The curriculum is designed to ready students for a variety of communication roles in the current and future museum marketplace.
+The Master of Arts program in Museum Studies at the University of the Arts prepares students to excel as professionals in museums and other cultural institutions.
+The program allows students to explore the research, planning, design, creation, and delivery of stories and information about museums and the work they do, through traditional, environmental, and digital communication channels.
+The program explores and prepares students for approaches to marketing and public relations, development and fundraising, advocacy and public policy, and community engagement and other relationship-building areas as they apply to the many internal and external audiences museums seek to engage.

 Program Requirements (45 credits)